oceannguyen/my-thesis/README.md

 # Cinema Management System

-This repository is my thesis at Thang Long university
+This repository is a complete document in my thesis at Thang Long University.
+This CMS is designed such as an web application to provide cinema management solutions